bp74/StageXL/doc/getting_started.md

-# Getting started with dartflash
+# Getting started with StageXL

-Learn the basic steps to build an application with dartflash.
+Learn the basic steps to build an application with StageXL.

 ## Sample Application